-The panel can be surface, or semi-flush mounted onto a vertical wall, ≤2 m mounting height, using the five mounting holes provided (see Fig.2 below).
+The panel can be surface, or semi-flush mounted onto a vertical wall, ≤ 2 m mounting height, using the four mounting holes provided (note that an optional bezel, Part No. XFP735, is available for semi-flush mounting).

 To access the mounting holes, first remove the panel's lid and base PCBs, as detailed on page 6.
-The mounting holes are suitable for use with No.8-10 or 4-5mm countersunk screws.
+The mounting holes are suitable for use with No.8 roundhead or countersunk screws.

 Always assess the condition and construction of the wall and use suitable screw fixings for the in-service weight of the product.
-Any dust or swarf created during the fixing process must be kept out of the base.
-Note that the central mounting hole can be used to temporarily hang the back box so it can be levelled and its remaining fixing points marked for drilling.
+Any dust or swarf created during the fixing process must be kept out of base.

-Fig.2: Location of mounting holes and drill points / side view of panel for flush mounting
+Fig.2 : Location of mounting holes and knockouts / side view of panel for flush mounting